eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 What matters to us is that Level 3 refers to the ugly acronym HATEOAS (*Hypertext As the Engine of Application State*), which, to simply put, makes your APIs traverseable, as if they were webpages themselves, where you get to other pages by accessing `links`.

 In that case, `p.url` is a link to the planet resource itself (`/api/planets/1`).
 What's cool here is that the server is smart enough to realize where the request is coming from and rewrite the response.
-So if the request comes from `curl` (ie. ther's no TODO check which header affects this), it will return `"url": "http://swapi.dev/api/planets/1/"`, but if it comes from `http://localhost:4200` (where our angular server is located), it returns `"url": "http://localhost:4200/api/planets/1/"`.
+So if the request comes from `curl`, it will return `"url": "http://swapi.dev/api/planets/1/"`, but if it comes from `http://localhost:4200` (where our Angular server is located), it returns `"url": "http://localhost:4200/api/planets/1/"`.

 In the case above, there's no functional difference.
 But technically, by using the link, we empower the server to tell us where to look next.
 Imagine they are reimplementing the API using a different language, and they change the `url` response from `https://swapi.dev/api/planets/1` to be `https://beta.dev/api/planets/1`.
 Our application would work just fine.

-Now, let's quickly implement that
+Now, let's quickly implement that.

-In the html:
+In the HTML:

 ```html
 <li
   class="planet-item"